AsifMian/ecommerce-digital-products/README.md

 # ecommerce-digital-products
 I developed this application at xlogic solutions Using laravel Framework\
+  Basically there were two types of products only having different logic to implement\
+    1.code type\
+    2.Code+Api type\
 [written [tutorial](https://github.com/AsifMian/ecommerce-digital-products/blob/main/How%20to%20deploy%20the%20digital.docx) for client to upload on vps (he wanted to upload it for his resellers by himself)]
 ## User Panel
 ![alt text](https://github.com/AsifMian/ecommerce-digital-products/blob/main/9.png)<br>